InterWorkAlliance/Sustainability/vem/supply/crt.md

 CRUs.
 Any retirement can be applied towards an ESG Goal or another target and is retired or burned and cannot be offset again.
 See ESG Scorecard.

-Issues with CRT
+## Issues with CRT

 Narrowing the list of attributes to cover most demand signals may cause limitations when it comes to value variables including:

-• Year scale for Global Warming Potential (GWP) for calculating GHG CO2e:
+- Year scale for Global Warming Potential (GWP) for calculating GHG CO2e:

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; o 100yr GWP vs. 20yr GWP for methane (CH4) that has greater warming potential in the 20yr vs.
+  - 100yr GWP vs. 20yr GWP for methane (CH4) that has greater warming potential in the 20yr vs.
 100yr GWP.

-Additionality
+### Additionality

 Additionality, for carbon reduction, is whether it would have happened without the existence of the project.
 This is a complicated and controversial topic—relying on logic that can be difficult to prove in